rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 - I feel safe to voice my opinions in the team.
 - When I don't agree with my colleagues, I feel safe to express my disagreement to them.
 - When I don't agree with my manager, I feel safe to express my disagreement to them.
-- If there are aspects of work that I don't like, I can comfortably discuss them with my team or manager.
+- If there are aspects of work that I don't like, I can comfortably discuss them with my team and manager.
 - I feel safe to take risks.
 - I feel safe when despite my best efforts, I can't meet some expectations.